iPatavatsizz/moonshred-notes/README.md

-# moonshred-notes-one
+# Moonshred Notes (One)
-Moonshred Note One is an note application for eveyone.
+A mobile note application for everyone.